fedoranimus/todoist-api/source/includes/_notes.md

 Argument | Description
 -------- | -----------
-file_attachment | A file attached to the note (see more details about attachments above, and learn how to upload a file in the `Uploads` section). uids_to_notify | A list of user ids to notify (unique numbers).
+file_attachment *Object* | A file attached to the note (see more details about attachments above, and learn how to upload a file in the `Uploads` section). uids_to_notify *Array of Integer* | A list of user ids to notify.

 ## Add a project note